ivangsa/modulith-test/README.md

 ![Module B and C depend on Module A](./modules-screenshot.png)

-But module setup can not be validated because there are related types that are not:
+But module setup can not be validated because there are related types that are not, requiring either:

-- explicitly annotated (MyEnum, MyRelatedDTO, AnEnum, RelatedType)
+- explicitly annotated (MyEnum, MyRelatedDTO, AnEnum, RelatedType,...)
 - present on the root package of the module

+Even if all main types are intentionaly exported..

 ```log
 org.springframework.modulith.core.Violations: